Better-World Philosophy: Summary

-Better-World Philosophy is organized into nine sections, each outlining an aspect of Moore's sociological and ethical system.
-The chapters progress from human labor and understanding of nature to moral and social evolution, culminating in collective and individual ethical cultivation.
-In a brief prefatory note, he writes that the book "does not claim to be infallible—simply serious."
+Better-World Philosophy is organized into nine sections.
+The chapters move from labor and human understanding of nature to moral and social evolution, ending with collective and individual ethical cultivation.
+In a prefatory note, Moore writes that the book "does not claim to be infallible—simply serious."

 The problem of industry

-Moore begins by describing humanity as part of the animal world and driven by desire.
-To satisfy these desires, people must manage and foresee the inanimate universe.
+Moore begins by describing humanity as part of the animal world and as driven by desire.
+To satisfy these desires, people must manage and anticipate the inanimate universe.
 Industry, he writes, is the organized management of nature for human purposes.
-Labor defines humanity's relation to the universe, and people seek to escape it through shirking, machinery, and cooperation.
+Labor defines humanity's relation to the universe, and people try to escape it through shirking, machinery, and cooperation.

 Blunders

-This chapter identifies two major "blunders" made by humankind: misunderstanding the universe as lawless, and conceiving the inanimate world as conscious or voluntary.
-These errors, according to Moore, distort the human approach to knowledge and progress.
+This chapter identifies two major "blunders" made by humankind: treating the universe as lawless, and conceiving the inanimate world as conscious or voluntary.
+Moore argues that these errors distort humanity's approach to knowledge and progress.

 The social problem

 Moore defines the social problem as the relation of each individual to the rest of the universe.
 It arises from the plurality and sociability of life.
 Even when socialized, this relation remains the same in principle, but is complicated by conscious interdependence among individuals.
-Social desires, evolved through associated life, are satisfied by cooperation rather than domination.
-Moore rejects the supposed infallibility of nature arguing that morality must be created consciously.
+Social desires, developed through associated life, are satisfied by cooperation rather than domination.
+Moore rejects the supposed infallibility of nature, arguing that morality must be consciously created.

 Egoism and altruism

-In the nature of living beings, Moore identifies two elements: the impulse to act for oneself and the impulse to act for others.
-He discusses the origin of these tendencies, arguing that egoism developed through the struggle of individuals to survive, while altruism arose chiefly from struggles between groups.
-This balance between self-interest and sympathy forms the moral basis of social evolution.
+Moore identifies two tendencies in living beings: the impulse to act for oneself and the impulse to act for others.
+He argues that egoism developed through the struggle of individuals to survive, while altruism arose chiefly from struggles between groups.
+The balance between self-interest and sympathy forms the moral basis of social evolution in his account.

 The preponderance of egoism

 Moore surveys the dominance of egoism in human and animal life.
-He describes human egoism as especially insolent and extravagant in its treatment of other species and of fellow humans.
-The persistence of selfish behavior, he suggests, is the chief obstacle to moral and social progress.
+He describes human egoism as especially excessive in its treatment of other species and of fellow humans.
+The persistence of selfish behavior, he argues, is the chief obstacle to moral and social progress.

 The social ideal

-The social ideal concerns the "ideal relation" among all beings in the universe — the relation that best promotes the satisfaction of universal desire.
-Moore holds that this relation mirrors what any individual would wish for themselves: a harmony of interests across the animate universe.
-He argues that this principle is affirmed by the teachings of human sages and by historical, biological, and cosmic tendencies.
+The social ideal concerns the "ideal relation" among all beings in the universe, meaning the relation that best promotes the satisfaction of universal desire.
+Moore argues that this relation resembles what any individual would wish for themselves: a harmony of interests across the animate universe.
+He presents this principle as supported by the teachings of moral teachers and by historical, biological, and cosmic tendencies.

 The derivation of the natures of living beings

-Moore defines the nature of any being as the character of its conscious tendencies to act.
-The nature of organisms results from the interaction of heredity and environment.
+Moore defines the nature of a being as the character of its conscious tendencies to act.
+He argues that the nature of organisms results from the interaction of heredity and environment.
 He describes environment as a trinity of inanimate, animate, and internal factors, each contributing to evolution.